JackEdTaylor/expra-wise24/_sources/introduction/setup.md

 3. Download the Zotero Desktop App for Windows from the [Download page](https://www.zotero.org/download/), run the downloaded file and follow the installer's instructions.

 4. Open the *Zotero Desktop App*, go to *Zotero* -> *Preferences* -> *Sync* and log in with your user credentials.

+5. Ensure that the Zotero connector is installed for your web browser.
+This can be installed from here: https://www.zotero.org/download/

 **Discord**